takuya152005/JMeter-WebSocketSampler/README.md

 JMeter
 ======

-JMeter - WebSocket Sampler
+JMeter - WebSocket Sampler with Ping Support.

-Compiled binary can be downloaded from the Releases.
+This is a modified version of maciejzaleski/JMeter-WebSocketSampler that takes in the changes to thread pooling and cookie handling from tradingscreen/JMeter-WebSocketSampler

-Please have a look at the Wiki pages for instructions on how to install the plug-in.
+Ping support is added to allow long-lived connections to stay open regardless of TCP timeout.